TSM (esports): Tom Clancy's Rainbow Six Siege

 On June 3, Pojoman stepped down as a player to become the team's new head coach, being replaced by Brady "Chala" Davenport on July 27, who transferred from SpaceStation Gaming.
 Due to the 2020 COVID-19 pandemic, the Six November 2020 Major was cancelled and was divided into separate regional events.
 North America was one such region which TSM played and came 1st, beating SpaceStation Gaming 3:1 in the Grand Finals.
 Following this regional major win, the team achieved another 1st, beating DarkZero 3:1 in the NAL 2020 US Division finals, ahead of 2021 SI.
-On May 11, the 2021 Six Invitational took place in Paris where TSM took 1st place in the group state, but where knocked out of the tournament by Team Liquid in the Lower Bracket Semi-final, earning them 4th place.
+On May 11, the 2021 Six Invitational took place in Paris where TSM took 1st place in the group state, but were knocked out of the tournament by Team Liquid in the Lower Bracket Semi-final, earning them 4th place.

-For the rest of 2021, TSM results were lacklustre, coming 2nd, 13th-15th, and 5th in their next three tournaments.
+For the rest of 2021, TSM results were lackluster, coming 2nd, 13th–15th, and 5th in their next three tournaments.
 This meant in order to compete in the 2022 Six Invitational world championship, they had to win the North American Closed Qualifiers, which they did, beating Parabellum Esports 3:0 in the Grand Final.
 On February 8 in Stockholm Sweden, the 2022 SI group stage started, with TSM coming 3rd in group C, granting them a place in the playoffs with their first match against Ninjas in Pyjamas, the team that beat them in 2020 SI.
 This time TSM won 2:0 and they continued to win until the Upper Bracket Final against Team Empire, where they lost 1:2.
 This meant they had to win the Lower Brack Final against FaZe Clan to rematch Team Empire in the Grand Finals, which they did 2:0.
 After going through the North American Qualifiers to earn a place in the 2022 Six Invitational, fighting through the group stage and the playoffs, then losing in the upper bracket final, only to regain their place after a win in the lower bracket final, TSM rematch Team Empire in the Grand Finals for the 1st place prize of $1,000,000.
 After 4 games, 54 rounds, and 3 overtimes, TSM win the 2022 Six Invitational 3:1.